RogoSolutions/rogo-esp32-sdk/docs/en/api-reference/system/power_management.rst

 Light sleep duration will be chosen to wake up the chip before the nearest event (task being unblocked, or timer elapses).

-To skip unnecessary wake-up, you can consider initializing an esp_timer with the `skip_unhandled_events` option as true.
+To skip unnecessary wake-up you can consider initializing an esp_timer with the `skip_unhandled_events` option as true.
 Timers with this flag will not wake up the system and it helps to reduce consumption.

 Dynamic Frequency Scaling and Peripheral Drivers